SixLabors/ImageSharp/README.md

 Packages include:
 - **ImageSharp**
-  - Contains the Image classes, PixelFormats, Primitives, Configuration, and other core functionality.
+  - Contains the generic `Image<TPixel>` class, PixelFormats, Primitives, Configuration, and other core functionality.
-  - The IImageFormat interface, Jpeg, Png, Bmp, and Gif formats.
+  - The `IImageFormat` interface, Jpeg, Png, Bmp, and Gif formats.
   - Transform methods like Resize, Crop, Skew, Rotate - Anything that alters the dimensions of the image.
   - Non-transform methods like Gaussian Blur, Pixelate, Edge Detection - Anything that maintains the original image dimensions.